Introducing Quarchpy: Python Package for Power Data Analysis

 When it comes to analyzing power data for your storage devices, we like to think QuarchPy is something of a savior when used in conjunction with our tools.

-QuarchPy is a python package designed to provide an easy-to-use API which will work seamlessly over any connection option: USB, Serial and LAN.
+QuarchPy is a Python package designed to provide an easy-to-use API that will work seamlessly over any connection option: USB, Serial, and LAN.
 With it, you can create your own scripts for controlling Quarch devices – without having to worry about the low-level code involved with communication.

-QuarchPy can also communicate to the device via QIS (Quarch Instrument Server), QPS (Quarch Power Studio), or simply using Python scripts.
-Both QIS and QPS are included with the QuarchPy Package – they are ready to use (Java and drivers may also be needed).
+QuarchPy can also communicate with the device via QIS (Quarch Instrument Server), QPS (Quarch Power Studio), or simply using Python scripts.
+Both QIS and QPS are included with the QuarchPy package – they are ready to use (Java and drivers may also be needed).

 Using QPS through QuarchPy